tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ## Introduction to Sequence Manager

-Sequence Manager is an ESW component that takes care of provisioning Sequence Components needed for an observation and the configuration of
+Sequence Manager is an ESW component that takes care of provisioning Sequence Components needed for an observation, and the configuration of
 Sequencer scripts as per observing mode.
 It has capabilities to start, re-start, shutdown Sequencer/s, shutdown Sequence Components as well as to know status of TMT components such as which script is loaded on which Sequence Component or which Sequence Component/s are running on which agent/host.
 Sequence Manager is implemented using Akka actors.
 Sequence Manager provides two communication interfaces